callistorage/SBX_GenAI_GovLegacy_Learning/lessons/lesson-01-ai-fundamentals/README.md

 ### 🔧 **Hands-On Exercise 1.4: Limitation Awareness**

+**Learning Objective Alignment**: This exercise directly develops LO #4 "Understand AI tool limitations and appropriate use cases in government environments" by intentionally testing boundaries.

+**Why Test Limitations**: Understanding what AI tools cannot do is as important as knowing what they can do.
+In government environments, the cost of implementing inappropriate AI suggestions can include security breaches, compliance violations, or system failures affecting citizen services.

 **Challenge**: Using the tax processing scenario from Exercise 1.3, intentionally test your AI tool's limitations:

 1. **Ask for security advice**: "What security considerations should I have for this tax processing code?"